aditya-sadavare/qrproject/README.md

 - **Network**: All containers (frontend, backend, MongoDB) are connected to a shared Docker network, allowing them to communicate with each other.
 - **Volumes**: Persistent storage is configured for MongoDB to retain data across container restarts.

+## Groovy Shared Library

+A Groovy Shared Library is used to modularize and reuse Jenkins pipeline code across multiple jobs, improving maintainability and consistency.

+## Dockerfile Optimization

+This project uses a multistage Dockerfile to significantly reduce the final image size by building and packaging the frontend and backend separately, then combining them efficiently.

+## Cloud Hosting

+The entire pipeline and application are hosted on AWS Free Tier, which has a usage limit of 720 hours, suitable for demo and testing purposes.

 ## Demo